-Annexation, Apartheid, and Me.
+Annexation, Apartheid, and Me

 Shadi Hamid: The Israeli-Palestinian dispute is only partly about land

 He was one of 13 people arrested with Nelson Mandela—seven of them Jewish—by the South African security forces in 1963, and he was subsequently convicted of sabotage and sentenced to life.
-With the burning of my passport, I thought I had left Apartheid behind.
+With the burning of my passport, I thought I had left apartheid behind.

-I have long argued that Israel, despite the occupation, which has now lasted more than 50 years, was not an Apartheid state.
+I have long argued that Israel, despite the occupation, which has now lasted more than 50 years, was not an apartheid state.

 If annexation goes ahead, with Israeli sovereignty and law extended only to the Israeli residents of the areas involved, but not to the Palestinians, I am not sure I will be able to make that case in the future.
-It may not be Apartheid, which was a seminal and unique event.
+It may not be apartheid, which was a seminal and unique event.
 But it would be separation under one sovereignty by ethnicity—and that is a red line I cannot cross.

 I did not go through five decades in a pressure cooker to live in a pariah state again, spurned by the world and subject to international boycott.
 I ran away from institutional racism; I cannot watch while my adopted country moves toward it now.

 And yet I dread the thought of running again.
 Unlike South Africa, I have a stake here.
-I have seen Apartheid defeated.
+I have seen apartheid defeated.
 I would much rather stay and fight for what’s right.
-And unlike those who unshackled South Africa from Apartheid against all odds, here we have the tools in hand to do so.
+And unlike those who unshackled South Africa from apartheid against all odds, here we have the tools in hand to do so.

 The press remains free; the legal system solid; the Knesset vibrant; the security services and army independent; and the police, all-things-considered, still far from being in the pockets of the politicians.

-This is not Apartheid South Africa, but one stroke from a cynical pen annexing parts of the West Bank while denying equal rights and citizenship to all those living in the affected territory, is a sure death knell for Israel as a Jewish and democratic country as defined in our Declaration of Independence.
+This is not apartheid South Africa, but one stroke from a cynical pen annexing parts of the West Bank while denying equal rights and citizenship to all those living in the affected territory, is a sure death knell for Israel as a Jewish and democratic country as defined in our Declaration of Independence.

 Defending the essence and soul of this unique place is the battle now.